 - Set a wake-up time - Get up around the same time each morning, your body will be reset to the routine slowly.
 The hope is that eventually, you will be able to wake yourself up without an alarm.

 Don't work, text, or stay online too close to your set bedtime.
 The blue light emitted from your phone or tablet disrupts your melatonin according to neuroscientists.
 Let your mind and body start winding down naturally.
 Make this a part of your night time ritual.
 Bathe or shower before bed to further relax you even more.
 Love yourself enough to get enough rest!

 Working out first thing in the morning may not sound appealing but the effects sure payoff.
 Even if it’s as simple as taking a half-hour stroll, kick-starting your morning with cardio will boost your energy levels throughout the day.
 The added bonus of daily activity will help you wind down at night, leading to a deeper night’s sleep.

 While a donut and a cup of coffee may be an easy way to get your blood sugar rising, it can also lead to a sugar crash a few hours later.
 Instead have some higher quality fuel – oatmeal, fresh fruit, yogurt or even a veggie omelet.
 Always on the go?
 Make hard-boiled eggs that you can grab on the run for a protein-packed breakfast.

-Light Sensitivity – Light has a huge effect on the body’s triggers for sleep and waking up.
+Light has a huge effect on the body’s triggers for sleep and waking up.
 Switch on a bright light or open your blinds right when you wake up.
 Conversely, avoid bright lights – yes, including electronics that will emit blue light and disrupt melatonin – for that last hour before you plan to hit the bed.
 This will help your body begin to wind down from the busy day and slip into that deep sleep you need for rejuvenation.

-Control Temperature in the bedroom - adjust the temperature in your bedroom to the cooler side to allow yourself to snuggle in those covers.
+Adjust the temperature in your bedroom to the cooler side to allow yourself to snuggle in those covers.
 Too hot or too cold can hinder quality sleep.